croyleje/standalone_email.server/README.md

   config.
 I suggest redirecting them all to *"root"* and then redirecting *"root"* to your main account **(this is how I have set up the aliases file)**.

+- Additional aliases maybe added to the `/etc/aliases` file to redirect mail to any account.
+If you decide to add additional aliases make sure to run the `newaliases` command with sudo privileges afterwords.

 ## Logging in from an MUA (ie. mutt, neomutt, ect.) remotely

 Let's say you want to access your mail with Thunderbird or mutt or another